saadsaifse/european-air-quality-interpolation/README.md

 The `R` script in the directory can auto-download the air quality data from the nearest stations within a user defined radius.
 For that, the stations data is read from `AirBase_v8_stations.csv` in the `data` folder.

 After getting the data, it them pre-processes before interpolating the results.
 See the comments in the code for more details

+## Usage

+Use `RStudio` or `R` environment in the terminal to execute the provided `R` script.
+You will need to install the dependent `R` packages that are used in the script.